Frequently Asked Questions

 I'm looking to join a PALS, but I don't know how to find one at my institution.

-First, registration will open in April!
-Check back to this website and the discussion forums on the online course.
+You can fill out this form or check the discussion forums on the online course.
 There could be one!

 If there isn’t one near you, you have a few options.
 You can either start one or join a virtual PALS!